The Law Office of Matthew M. Williams, P.C.

 A History and Explanation of Alimony

-It is a common misconception that alimony is a relatively new concept, proliferated by the increase in the divorce rate seen over last 30 years.
+It is a common misconception that alimony is a relatively new concept, largely attributed to the increase in the divorce rate observed over the last 30 years.
 However, the idea dates back hundreds of years.
-The origins of alimony lie in the divorce principles derived from the English laws of coverture that established a married couple as one entity, and thus merged their identities for legal purposes.
-This gave the husband control of any and all assets.
-In return, the husband was legally and morally obliged to “support and protect” his wife.
+The origins of alimony stem from the divorce principles derived from English laws of coverture.
+Coverture established a married couple as a single legal entity, thereby merging their identities for legal purposes.

-This English tradition carried over to America, and there are records indicating court-ordered alimony in the colonies, with the justification being that women had no other means of supporting themselves without their husbands.
-Social thought progressed with time, and then in the 1850’s some states enacted laws allowing divorced women to reclaim property they brought into a marriage.
+Social thought progressed with time, and in the 1850s, some states enacted laws allowing divorced women to reclaim property they brought into a marriage.

-• Traditionally, men have been the primary source of income in the household;
+• Traditionally, men have been the primary source of income in the household; however, this is not necessarily true today.

 • Completely dissolving economic ties between divorcing spouses can leave one economically destitute.